JMcFcode/personal_finance_sim/README.md

 The code fully takes into account income tax and national insurance calculations as they will be from April 2023 (As of November 2022).
+Stamp Duty calculations correct as of April 2023.

 Student Loan contributions and Shared ownership calculations currently not included, however these can be added if needed.